Jamie3152006/Helpful_Tool_Translation_Please-/README.md

 ## Process of Making:
 I used manifest.json and then created a separate json file that stores all the information of the pop up, such as the definition, the translation in Mandarin and then how it would be used in a sentence.
 Within the javaScript file, I essentially coded it where it scans for and highlights the keywords I set within the json file, and then it creates a pop up, and using the getElementByID, I was able to pull all the information over from the json file.
 It also enables it to run as a chrome extension, with the specifications in the manifest.json file.
 I then used CSS to style the specific elements and make the pop up feel more personally me.

+## How to Download:
+To download this web extension, which is only Chrome compatiable right now, save the files onto your desktop, then open Chrome and navigate to their extensions page and select manage extensions.
+Toggle on developer mode, and when clicking on Load Unpack, navigate and select the folder that holds all the files.

+**note: this is a very hyper specific version of this tool, not super applicable to all currently**